noteart13/dataProcessorHTML_Project/README.md

 # Real Estate Data Processor

-This project processes real estate data from HTML files to structured JSON data and stores it in MongoDB.
+A Python-based project to scrape and process real estate data from HTML files, transform it into structured JSON, and store it in MongoDB.

 ## Project Structure
 realestate-parser/